-World's last male northern white rhino is gravely ill
+The world's last male northern white rhino is on death watch

 - He's 45 -- elderly in rhino years

-(CNN)The world's last male northern white rhino is gravely ill, pushing the subspecies a step closer to extinction.
+(CNN)With three northern white rhinos left in the world, the only male is gravely ill, raising fears the subspecies is getting closer to extinction.

-The rhino, named Sudan, made headlines last year when he was listed on a dating app as the "Most Eligible Bachelor in the World."
-The campaign was part of an effort to raise funds to save the subspecies.
+Sudan made headlines last year when the Tinder dating app named him the "most eligible bachelor in the world" in a campaign to raise funds to save the subspecies.

-Sudan, 45, lives at the Ol Pejeta Conservancy in Kenya with two other female northern white rhinos -- Fatu and Najin.
-They are the last three northern white rhinos left in the world.
+At 45, considered elderly in rhino years, the animal lives at the Ol Pejeta Conservancy in Kenya with two female northern white rhinos -- Fatu and Najin.
+They are the last three northern white rhinos.

-For an animal on the verge of extinction, the fate of the subspecies rests on Sudan's ability to conceive with the two rhinos.
+With the animal on the verge of extinction, the fate of the subspecies rests on Sudan's ability to conceive with the two rhinos.

-As experts scramble to ensure the subspecies does not go extinct, Sudan's ailing health is sparking concerns.
+But Sudan's ill health is a cause for concern as experts scramble to ensure the subspecies does not go extinct.

-"At the advanced age of 45, his health has begun deteriorating, and his future is not looking bright," Ol Pejeta said in a statement.
+"We don't think he will last for much longer," said Elodie A. Sampere, a spokeswoman at Ol Pejeta.

-Sudan developed an age related infection on his back right leg last year.
+Sudan developed an age-related infection on his back right leg last year, Ol Pejeta said.
 It was assessed and treated, and he resumed normal movement in January.

-"Recently, a secondary and much deeper infection was discovered beneath the initial one," Ol Pejeta said.
-"This has been treated, but worryingly, the infection is taking longer to recover.
-We are very concerned about him ... we do not want him to suffer unnecessarily."
+A secondary infection developed beneath the initial one, and it's not responding to treatment.

-Sudan and his female companions are protected from poachers by 24-hour armed guards.
+"Euthanasia will be explored if we feel he is suffering too much and won't recover," Sampere said.
+"We do not want him to suffer unnecessarily.
+Right now he is still feeding and walking around ... albeit very little."

 Rhinos are targeted by poachers, fueled by the belief in Asia that their horns cure various ailments.
 Experts say the rhino horn is becoming more lucrative than drugs.

 With only three left, there's a race against time to try to sustain the northern white rhino.
+A committee at the conservancy is looking at various alternative reproduction techniques, including in vitro fertilization.

 The western black rhino was declared extinct seven years ago as a result of poaching.
 All five remaining rhino species worldwide are considered threatened, according to the conservation group Save the Rhino.

-Experts say if poaching continues at that rate, rhino deaths could surpass births.
+Experts say if poaching continues, rhino deaths could surpass births.